 This project contributes to sustainable development by bringing economic and development benefits to an economically depressed area, through improved and cheaper electricity supply with less price volatility and increased foreign investment.
 The local population benefits through skills transfer in and employment opportunities.
 The project is not visible from the local village and no land use displacement has occurred.

 More information on San Jacinto Tizate Geothermal Project can be found here.

 2 Brazil – Small Hydro Project

-The Braço Norte III Plant is a small, clean, renewable energy hydro plant located in a remote region in central Brazil.
+The Braço Norte Plant is a small, clean, renewable energy hydro plant located in a remote region in Amazon water basin of central Brazil.
 Unlike large scale hydro carbon offset projects, it generates almost no environmental impact.

 The region is one of the fastest growing regions in the country.
 The business as usual energy supply to match this increase in demand was gas fired power plants – this project has supplanted the fossil fuels which would have been burnt.
 The project also avoids the transmission losses which used to happen over the long distance to connect to the National Grid.
 It also provides increased stability thanks to locally distributed generation.

-The project is promoting sustainable development, providing increased employment, diversified electricity generation, clean technologies, and conserving natural resource to meet Agenda 21 and the Sustainable Development Criteria for Brazil.
-More information on Braco Norte III Small Hydro Plant can be found here.
+These projects are promoting sustainable development, providing increased employment, diversified electricity generation, clean technologies, and conserving natural resource to meet Agenda 21 and the Sustainable Development Criteria for Brazil.
+More information on Braco Norte III & IV Small Hydro Projects can be found here and here.